epikswagmaster/pt-info/README.md

 if youre under 16 or over 21, please dont try to be friends with me. i am 18. c+h or a simple compliment is perfectly okay regardless of age!

 one last DNI before the serious stuff, I would rather not talk to people who "larp" being Scandinavian/danish or are huge "weaboos" of our culture.
-I want to meet people who are ACTUALLY apart of my culture.
+I want to meet people who are ACTUALLY apart of my culture. i never thought we would have scandinavia-boos but we do 😭. pls stop pretending to be from somewhere you aren't <\3

 <p align="center"> ok now we getting serious